-Laura Shepherd aka Ls528 is a London based creative director working in the sectors of ethical luxury, travel and fashion.
+Laura Shepherd aka Ls528 is a London based digital artist and creative director working in the sectors of ethical luxury, travel and fashion.

 Graphic Design (print and digital)